OpenTermsArchive/docs/content/deployment/how-to/deploy.md

 # How to deploy a collection

 This guide will help you deploy an Open Terms Archive collection to a server.
-The deployment is automated using [Ansible](https://docs.ansible.com/ansible/latest/index.html), a configuration management tool that will set up the Open Terms Archive engine and configure it to track your collection's terms.
+The deployment is automated using [Ansible](https://docs.ansible.com/ansible/latest/index.html) and will set up the Open Terms Archive engine and configure it to track your collection's terms.

 ## System Overview

-Before diving into the deployment steps, here's a high-level overview of how Open Terms Archive works:
+Before diving into the deployment steps, here's a quick reminder of the high-level overview of how Open Terms Archive works.

-1. **Repository structure**: Each collection uses three GitHub repositories:
-   - `declarations`: Contains the terms to track, engine configuration and deployment configuration
-   - `versions`: Automatically managed repository storing versions history
+Each collection uses three repositories, `declarations` which contains the terms to track, the engine and deployment configuration, `versions` and `snapshots` which are automatically managed repositories storing versions and snapshots history.
-   - `snapshots`: Automatically managed repository storing snapshots history

-2. **Deployment process**: The deployment is automated through GitHub Actions.
+The deployment process is automated through GitHub Actions.
 Ansible configures the server and sets up the Open Terms Archive engine.
-On your server, [PM2](https://pm2.keymetrics.io) starts and controls the engine.
+On the server, [PM2](https://pm2.keymetrics.io) is used to start and control the engine.

-3. **Operation**: The engine runs continuously on your server, periodically checking for changes in the tracked terms.
+When deployed, the engine runs continuously on the server, periodically checking for changes in the tracked terms.
 When changes are detected, it automatically commits them to the versions and snapshots repositories.
-Email notifications are sent when issues occur.
+When issues occur, email notifications are sent.

 ## Prerequisites